dflantz/adventofcode/2023/README.md

 ### Advent of Code 2023: Variables are for the weak

-Python, but any instances of `' = '` are an auto-failure.
+Python, but any explicit variable reassignment (aka instances of `' = '`) are an auto-failure.

 Usage: `./check.sh <path-to-solution>.py`